-Once permitted and offtake agreements have been entered into with the Company's prospective customers, and the remaining land access rights have been acquired, the Company intends to secure financing in order to commence construction of the full-scale commercial Chvaletice process plant and related infrastructure.
-The Company believes that the capacity for project financing is likely to compare advantageously to the majority of projects given the Project's robust economics as demonstrated in the Feasibility Study; its in-demand products; its safe jurisdiction; quality of potential offtake agreements that are possible in the EV battery industry; the unique environmental credentials and benefits of the Project; strategic position within the European battery supply chain; and the indication of strong support from leading European financial institutions.
-The Project's debt capacity would be influenced by: the bankability of offtake agreements and any available price downside protection; government, Export Development Agency and European Union credit guarantees of debt; sponsorship by customers through advances, prepayments on offtake agreements and / or equity or debt contribution; and potential cost overrun protection provided by an EPCM counterparty.
+Once the Project is permitted, offtake agreements have been entered into with the Company's prospective customers, and the remaining land access rights have been acquired, the Company intends to secure financing in order to commence construction of the full-scale commercial Chvaletice process plant and related infrastructure.
+The Company believes that the capacity for project financing is likely to compare advantageously to the majority of projects due to: the Project's robust economics as demonstrated in the Feasibility Study; its indemand products; its safe jurisdiction; quality of potential offtake agreements that are possible in the EV battery industry; the unique environmental credentials and benefits of the Project; strategic position within the European battery supply chain; and the indication of strong support from leading European financial institutions.
+The Project's debt capacity would be influenced by: the bankability of offtake agreements and any available price downside protection; government, Export Development Agency, and European Union credit guarantees of debt; sponsorship by customers through advances, prepayments on offtake agreements and / or equity or debt contribution; and potential cost overrun mitigation provided by an EPCM counterparty.
+As part of the Company's strategy for raising financing for the Chvaletice Project, BMO Capital Markets ("BMO") has been engaged to assist the Company in securing a strategic partner to invest at the project level in combination with an offtake agreement.
+BMO is currently initiating discussions with key automotive original equipment manufacturers ("OEMs")

-5. Significant Transactions During the Three Months Ended December 31, 2022
+5. Significant Transactions During the Six Months Ended March 31, 2023

-The Company did not complete any additional significant transactions in the three months ended December 31, 2022, other than those described in Section 3 of this MD&A.
+The Company did not complete any significant transactions in the three and six months ended March 31, 2023, other than those described in Section 3 of this MD&A.